 What will the new building look like?

 Our goal is to build a welcoming, beautiful, sustainable building, with careful consideration paid to light patterns and the aesthetics of our neighborhood.
-The design will complement—not imitate—the existing historic church building.
+The design will complement—not imitate—the existing historic church.

 How do I learn more?